Whedle/DataStruct_Algorithms/README.md

 	and then using this repository as a reference.
 These books were required reading for McNeese's Advanced Data Structures ("Data structures..."), Software Engineering I and II ("Software Engineering"), and Numerical Methods I and II ("Numerical Analysis").
 If you are one of the students, I recommend reading the assigned text alongside any online documentation.
 Your professors will be able to tell the difference.

-#Table of Contents
+## Table of Contents
-Algorithms and Data Structures
+-Algorithms and Data Structures
 	-Data Structures
 		-Linear Data Structures
 			-Array List and Iterators
 			-Queues